Ottoman Albania: 18th–19th centuries and the Albanian Pashaliks

+During the ending of the 1700s century and beginning of the 19th century, Albanian Pashaliks extended from Bosnia to the south of today's Greece in Peloponnese matching a climax of power which Albanians would never achieve again.

 South of the Shkumbini River, the mostly peasant Tosks lived in compact villages under elected rulers.
 Some Tosks living in settlements high in the mountains maintained their independence and often escaped payment of taxes.
 The Tosks of the lowlands, however, were easy for the Ottoman authorities to control.
 The Albanian tribal system disappeared there, and the Ottomans imposed a system of military fiefs under which the sultan granted soldiers and cavalrymen temporary landholdings, or timars, in exchange for military service.
 By the 18th century, many military fiefs had effectively become the hereditary landholdings of economically and politically powerful families who squeezed wealth from their hard-strapped Christian and Muslim tenant farmers.
 The beys, like the clan chiefs of the northern mountains, became virtually independent rulers in their own provinces, had their own military contingents, and often waged war against each other to increase their landholdings and power.
 The Sublime Porte attempted to press a divide-and-rule policy to keep the local beys from uniting and posing a threat to Ottoman rule itself, but with little success.

-19th century

 Ottoman-Albanian relations worsened in the year 1826 during the reign of Mahmud II, he had instigated the notorious Auspicious Incident and the turmoil that followed caused the violent dissolution of the Janissary, Devşirme and the entire Balkan Muslim leadership in Rumelia causing a new wave of revolts and instability in the gradually weakening Ottoman Empire.

 After crushing the Bushatis and Ali Pasha, the Sublime Porte introduced a series of reforms, known as the tanzimat, which were aimed at strengthening the empire by reining in fractious pashas.
 The timars officially became large individual landholdings, especially in the lowlands.
 In 1835, the Sublime Porte divided the Albanian-populated lands into the vilayets of Janina and Rumelia and dispatched officials from Constantinople to administer them.
 This provoked a series of revolts in 1843–1844, but they were suppressed by the Ottoman army.

 After 1865, the central authorities redivided the Albanian lands between the vilayets of Scutari, Janina, and Monastir.
 The reforms angered the highland Albanian chieftains, who found their privileges reduced with no apparent compensation, and the authorities eventually abandoned efforts to control them.
 Ottoman troops crushed local rebellions in the lowlands, however, and conditions there remained bleak.
 The religious division of the northern Albanian tribes brought them into opposition.
 The Muslim northern Albanian tribes participated in the Ottoman campaigns against Christian Albanian tribes, such as in 1876 when they devastated the territory populated by the Mirditë Catholics.
 Large numbers of Tosks emigrated to join sizable Albanian émigré communities in Romania, Egypt, Bulgaria, Constantinople, southern Italy, and later the United States.